Chrissie White (Emmerdale): Storylines

-She soon discovers that Robert has been having an affair with Aaron Livesy (Danny Miller) and throws him out.
-Chrissie repeatedly attempts to get Robert to sign the divorce papers, but he refuses, so Chrissie eventually snaps and pours petrol over Robert's car.
-In her furious rage, she eventually commits arson by setting fire to it.
-Robert puts out the flames with an extinguisher, but they are soon reignited when they touch some gas canisters that are placed near a car that Adam Barton (Adam Thomas) is sleeping in.
-They explode, sending a can flying into the air and hitting a helicopter that is flying above, which was the one that Pete Barton (Anthony Quinlan) had booked as a surprise for his now-wife Debbie Dingle (Charley Webb) to have a romantic ride away on.
+After discovering that Robert has been having an affair with Aaron Livesy (Danny Miller), Chrissie throws him out.
+She repeatedly attempts to get Robert to sign divorce papers but he refuses.
+In a fit of grief, Chrissie snaps; she pours petrol over Robert's car and eventually commits arson by setting fire to it.
+Robert eventually puts out the flames with an extinguisher, but are soon reignited when they touch some nearby gas canisters placed near a car that Adam Barton (Adam Thomas) is sleeping in.
+They explode, sending a can flying into the air and hitting a helicopter that is flying above, which was the one that Pete Barton (Anthony Quinlan) had booked as a surprise for his new wife Debbie Dingle (Charley Webb) to have a romantic getaway in.
 The helicopter crashes into the village hall, leaving several villagers' lives on the line, eventually resulting in the deaths of Ruby Haswell (Alicya Eyo) and Val Pollard (Charlie Hardwick).
 Chrissie is left devastated over the whole situation and informs the mourners and the police of her guilt.
 She then goes to stay with Rebecca.

 Chrissie returns some weeks later and pleads guilty to arson.
 However, she pleads not guilty to reckless arson.
-Val's furious husband Eric Pollard (Chris Chittell) is desperate for justice and holds Chrissie hostage in Home Farm with a cricket bat.
+Val's furious husband Eric (Chris Chittell) is desperate for justice and holds Chrissie hostage in Home Farm with a cricket bat.
 Robert later arrives and convinces Eric to leave.
 Chrissie is later arrested for the attempted murder of Robert after he is shot, however she is not charged and Lawrence tells the police it was he who shot Robert to protect Chrissie.
 She later develops feelings for her solicitor Rakesh Kotecha (Pasha Bocarie) as he helps her when she and Lawrence are arrested for shooting Robert.
 Chrissie makes a pass at him, but he rejects her advances due to his engagement to Priya Sharma (Fiona Wade).